 All API students receive orientation information to help them prepare for their study abroad session.
-API students have access to a unique online service, the API Toolbox, which includes orientation materials, diagnostic exams, and language reviews.
+API students have access to a unique online service, the API Toolbox.
 The Toolbox includes information on logistical details, cultural differences, what students can expect at their host university, health and safety concerns, travel tips, and more.
 Additionally, in certain locations API offers pre-departure orientation sessions for students and parents on the home campus.

 ACCESS TO INTERNATIONAL PHONE PLANS